 The total land area of all islands in the realm of New Zealand is 270,534 sq. kmh (104,454 sq. mls which is similar in size to each of the following: California, Colorado, Japan, Italy, or the United Kingdom.

-New Zealand's geography includes famously scenic landscapes which includes a mountain chain bigger than the European Alps known as the Southern Alps.
+New Zealand's geography includes famously scenic landscapes which includes the Southern Alps a mountain chain comparable to the European Alps in size.
 New Zealand is also one of the world's most active volcanic regions, especially in the central North Island as well as the Kermadec Island group to the north.
-The South Island is the biggest island.
+The South Island is the biggest island in the country.
 It has a great diversity of landscapes including fiords, glaciers, huge lakes, raging rivers, and countless waterfalls including some of the highest in the world.
 Both islands have extensive rain forests, high country tussock, rural plains, and great beaches.
-New Zealand's coastline is very indented and irregular making it one of the longest coastlines in the world.
+New Zealand's coastline is very indented and irregular making it one of the longest national coastlines in the world.

 Monday to Friday 8.00am - 5.00pm